How to Go Through Video Frame by Frame With VLC Media Player

 E is the default hotkey for the Frame by frame option, but you can customize that keyboard shortcut and others.
 Click Tools > Preferences > Hotkeys to open a list of keyboard shortcuts as below.
 Then scroll down to Next frame on that window.
 Double-click that to open the window shown below.

-So press the new hotkey for Next frame to configure it.
+Just press the new hotkey for Next frame to configure it.
 Click the Save button on the Simple Preferences window.
 Then you can press the new Frame by frame keyboard shortcut.

 You can also activate Next frame with a toolbar button.
 If it’s not already on your playback toolbar, click Tools > Customize Interface to open the window shown below.
 Scroll down the Toolbar Elements list until you find the Frame by frame option.
 Drag that button somewhere onto Line 2 so that you can select the option on playback toolbar.

-So now you can go through a video frame by frame either with a hotkey or the toolbar button.
+Now you can go through a video frame by frame either with a hotkey or the toolbar button.
 Either way, this option will enable you to capture specific snapshots from video with the Snipping Tool or VLC’s Take Snapshot option.
 For further details on how to capture screenshots in Windows 10, check out this Tech Junkie article.